-2.8.5 Information regarding dissemination of the guidelines up-to school level.
+2.8.6 Information regarding dissemination of the guidelines up-to school level.

-Circulars regarding the implementation of MDM is directly sent schools from the State Office.
-Further follow up is ensured at district, taluk, cluster and school level.
-All head teachers and CRPs are trained in this regard.
-Head teachers and CRPs together orient teachers, SDMC members and the community.
-Information is also disseminated through Shikshana Varthe a monthly magazine is also being done.
+Circulars regarding the implementation of MDM are directly sent schools from the State Office.
+Further follow up is ensured at district, taluk, and cluster and school level.
+Training has been given to all the teachers, head teachers, Members of SDMC, CRPs and all the taluk and district level field functionaries.

-2.9 Type of fuel Used for Cooking of MDM-LPG/Smokeless/Chulha/Firewood and others
+2.9 Type of fuel Used for Cooking of MDM-LPG/Smokeless/Chulha/Firewood etc.: